UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-15.md

 Beyond this ‘god of war’, Williams suggested that Samoans ‘generally have no idols to destroy’.[^32] The Chiefs were nevertheless persuaded to break their taboos by consuming their _etu_, the bird, fish or reptile to which they were spiritually bound.
 Williams suggested that ‘like the ancient Miletans’ they expected to die as a consequence, but when no harm came to them, acknowledged ‘that Jehovah was the true God’.[^33]

 On the way back to Rarotonga, having rescued the wife of Puna, the evangelist to Rurutu (Chapter 12), who had been marooned at Niuatoputapu attempting to return to Ra’iatea, the _Messenger of Peace_ suddenly filled with water.
-Assisted by Samuel Henry and the crew of the English whaler _Elizabeth,_ who happened to be at Tonga, the source of the leak was discovered – a hole in the keel which had been filled with mud and stones during the hurricane.
+Assisted by Samuel Henry and the crew of the English whaler, _Elizabeth,_ who happened to be at Tonga, the source of the leak was discovered – a hole in the keel which had been filled with mud and stones during the hurricane.

 After several months at Rarotonga in early 1833, where Williams continued working on translating the New Testament alongside other missionaries, he returned to Tahiti in July 1833.
 Meeting a weaver, sent from London by the Directors, Williams delivered him to Rarotonga before returning to Ra’iatea.
 When a British whaling ship, _Sir Andrew Hammond,_ arrived at the island, ready to make a return journey, Williams, his wife and three children took berths on board, sailing via Cape Horn.

-Arriving in Britain on 11 June 1834, nearly eighteen years after they had left at the age of twenty, John and Mary Williams discovered a metropolis transforming almost as fast as the Pacific islands they had left.
+Arriving in Britain on 11 June 1834, nearly 18 years after they had left at the age of 20, John and Mary Williams discovered a metropolis transforming almost as fast as the Pacific islands they had left.
 One significant change, after nearly four decades of London Missionary Society operations, was the increased number of people in Britain with experience of overseas postings.

 William Ellis had been Foreign Secretary since 1832 (Chapter 13), Martha Mault had been promoting female education since the previous September (Chapter 14), while other former missionaries, such as Henry Townley (Chapter 6), had returned from India to lead British churches.

 When the income of the Society had fallen off rapidly from a peak in 1830, the Directors recognised the potential for missionary speakers to inspire donations.
 In early 1833, Richard Knill had been invited by William Ellis to return from St Petersburg in Russia to ‘promote the interest of the Society’ , not only among existing auxiliaries:

-but also to organise new societies, wherever practicable, and thus bring under contribution several extensive districts, which are at present yielding very inadequate pecuniary aid towards the great object of evangelising the world.[^34]
+> but also to organise new societies, wherever practicable, and thus bring under contribution several extensive districts, which are at present yielding very inadequate pecuniary aid towards the great object of evangelising the world.[^34]

 With the abolition of slavery in British colonies approaching in August 1834, Knill’s fundraising had focussed on establishing missions among those who would soon be emancipated.
 The close links between Missionary work and abolition had been illustrated at the Society’s Annual Meeting in May 1834 which was chaired by Thomas Fowell Buxton, M.P. and leader of the parliamentary anti-slavery lobby.[^35]